 Location

-We specialise in larger houses located in East Anglia.
-Currently We have houses in Norfolk and Suffolk.
-Both these counties are host to a wide range of visitor attractions including places of historic interest, stately homes, wildlife parks and miles of open pathways, cycle paths, bridleways and of course beautiful beaches; and, of course, the Norfolk Broads.
+We specialise in large houses in East Anglia, with properties in Norfolk and Suffolk.
+Both counties offer historic sites, stately homes, wildlife parks, and miles of walking, cycling and bridle paths, plus beautiful beaches and the Norfolk Broads.

-The beaches fringing the curved Norfolk and Suffolk coastline are in fact the chief draw for many visitors to the region.
-Even on the busiest summer’s day, there is always space for games, kite-flying or a quiet picnic in the dunes.
-Children can be entertained easily and cheaply by boating, crabbing, digging for cockles or wading in muddy creeks.
+The beaches along Norfolk and Suffolk’s curved coast are the main reason many people visit.
+Even on the busiest summer day, there’s room for games, kite-flying, or a quiet picnic in the dunes.
+Children can be kept happy cheaply with boating, crabbing, digging for cockles, or wading in muddy creeks.

-The Norfolk Broads cover an extensive area of north east and central Norfolk and also the northern edge of Suffolk.
-The Broads are a National Park with over 125 miles of navigable lock-free waterways.
-There are numerous ‘entry’ points where you can hire ‘self-drive’ craft for the day or jump onto one of the many piloted cruises/trips.
+The Norfolk Broads span much of north‑east and central Norfolk and the northern edge of Suffolk.
+They are a National Park with over 125 miles of lock‑free waterways.
+You can hire self‑drive boats at many launch points or join piloted cruises.

-All our holiday homes are perfectly based from which to plan your group holiday in East Anglia.
+All of our holiday homes are perfectly based from which to plan your special holiday in East Anglia.

 The Norfolk Broads